bzauzmer/shayna-sermons/README.md

 {% include youtubePlayer.html id="fwZnS_ei04s" time="65" %}

+## JTS Senior Sermon
+*Shayna's final sermon as a JTS student answers the question of where Rebecca -- and we -- fit in.*

+November 7, 2018

+{% include youtubePlayer.html id="bF6WlOpAnVM" time="0" %}

 ## First Sermon at Temple Aliyah
 *Newly ordained Rabbi Shayna Golkow delivers her first Saturday morning sermon at Temple Aliyah connecting Korach's Rebellion to the subejct of patriotism on 4th of July weekend.*